 It's indisputable.

-When you have laws that say partisan observers can observe the vote count and you don't abide by them, then that's not abiding by the law.
+When you have laws that say partisan observers can observe the vote count and you don't abide by them, that's not abiding by the law.

 We know that happened too.

-But the good news is is people are making those changes.
+But the good news is, is people are making those changes.

 That's step one.

-We've got Americans now that have no idea if they're ever gonna make it home.
+We've got Americans now that have no idea if they're ever going to make it home that are left in Afghanistan.

 And I don't say that lightly.